-EXCLUSIVE: Here’s the real story behind how Van Halen’s first live album, Live: Right Here, Right Now, came to be…
+EXCLUSIVE: Here’s the real story behind how Van Halen’s first live album, Live: Right Here, Right Now, came to be

 Back in 1991-1992, Van Halen’s For Unlawful Carnal Knowledge album and tour were hugely successful.
 But behind the scenes, David Lee Roth was starting to make some noises.
 He was threatening to sue Warner Bros. in an attempt to force them to release an album entitled “Van Halen: Greatest Hits, Part 1″ that would highlight the years he was in the band (1978-1984).
 Roth wanted to include songs from his solo career to complete the package, such as “Just a Gigolo,” “California Girls,” “Just Like Paradise” and “Going Crazy.”
 He was pushing Warner Bros. hard to comply with his demand.

 Van Halen’s manager at the time, Ed Leffler, met with Mo Ostin and Lenny Waronker from Warner Bros. to discuss the situation.
 Leffler tried to convince them that a greatest hits record with Roth would really hurt Van Halen’s momentum with their second singer, Sammy Hagar.
 He insisted it would hurt the band and their record sales, and divide the group’s audience once again.
 At one point during the conversation, they actually asked Leffler if Sammy would consider re-recording some of the Roth-era songs with his own vocals.
 Leffler told them that Sammy would be willing to sing Roth-era tunes, but only if they were recorded during a live concert.
 From that conversation, Van Halen’s first live album was born.